 Brian Laundrie’s parents ask FBI to hand over notebook found near his remains

-The parents of Brian Laundrie, a Florida man considered the lone person of interest in the murder of his fiancee Gabby Petitio, whose body was found in September near Grand Teton National Park in Wyoming after the couple had gone on a cross-country road trip, have asked the FBI to hand over a notebook that was found in a Florida nature preserve near their son’s remains.
+The parents of Brian Laundrie, a Florida man considered the lone person of interest in the murder of his fiancee, Gabby Petito, have asked the FBI to hand over a notebook that was found in a nature preserve near their son’s remains.

-Laundrie died from a self-inflicted gunshot wound while hiking in the Myakkahatchee Creek Environmental Park in September but his skeletal remains were not found until late October.
+Laundrie died from a self-inflicted gunshot wound while hiking in the Myakkahatchee Creek Environmental Park in North Port, Florida, in September, but his skeletal remains were not found until late October.
 A notebook was among the items of Laundrie’s found nearby.

+Petito’s body was found in September near Grand Teton National Park in Wyoming after the couple had gone on a cross-country road trip.

-According to WFLA, attorney Steven Bertolino is trying to get the notebook back for Laundrie’s parents, citing it as an estate matter.
+Attorney Steven Bertolino is trying to get the notebook back for Laundrie’s parents, citing it as an estate matter, according to Florida TV station WFLA.
 Bertolino said the FBI is expected to return the notebook after closing the case.

 Laundrie’s parents are also attempting to be named beneficiaries of his estate, which is believed to consist of at least one bank account with several thousand dollars deposited.